Republican challenger Nick Begich III has built a lead in the race for Alaska’s U.S. House seat.

 That spending bought independent ads that echoed the claims of candidates but were outside their control.
 The outside money was almost evenly divided between Begich and Peltola, diminishing the Peltola campaign’s 6-to-1 fundraising advantage.
 She raised some $12 million for her campaign, while Begich raised about $2 million.

-John Wayne Howe of the Alaska Independence Party had taken about 4.1% of votes in the House race in early returns.
+John Wayne Howe of the Alaska Independence Party took about 3.9% of votes in the House race in early returns.

-Democrat Eric Hafner, a federal inmate who has never been to Alaska, had just under 1%.
+Democrat Eric Hafner, a federal inmate who has never been to Alaska, had 1%.

 Loading…